IntuitDeveloper/intuit-api-docs/docs/use-cases/creditMemo.md

 ```

 Required fields:
-- id: ID of an existing salesReceipt
+- id: ID of an existing creditMemo
 - metadata: you need to provide the entity version returned from a previous create/update/read operation.
 - the entity version must match with the last entity version
   Variables: